parj/AddOnJavaAntTasks/README.md

 Run `xmlUnitTask`

-## READ BLOB - Extracting Blobs from Database
+## READ BLOB - Extracts Blobs from Database.SQL should contain a string name and then blob

     apply plugin: 'readblob'